Reducing the Sign Problem with Line Integrals: Reducing the sign problem with line integrals

-For example if $E=i(x_1 ^2 +x_2 ^2)$, we get $F_j=2x_j$.
-From figure \ref{fig:vector} we see that all vectors point away from the fixed point (from the perspective of eq. (\ref{eq:path}), a fixed point is when $\frac{\partial E_{im}(x)}{\partial x_j} = 0$, though when the action is completely imaginary, this definition and the derivative of the full action is equivalent) at $x_1=x_2=0$, and we see that the distance between 2 paths will not stay the same, since the vectors are not parallel.
+For example, if $E=i(x_1 ^2 +x_2 ^2)$, we get $F_j=2x_j$.
+From figure \ref{fig:vector} we see that all vectors point away from the fixed point at $x_1=x_2=0$, and we see that the distance between 2 paths will not stay the same, since the vectors are not parallel.
 We need to keep these 2 observations in mind.
+From the perspective of eq. (\ref{eq:path}), a fixed point is when $\frac{\partial E_{im}(x)}{\partial x_j} = 0$, though when the action is completely imaginary, this definition and the derivative of the full action are equivalent.

+The full path explored from eq. (\ref{eq:path}) in both positive and negative $\tau$ is here referred to as a line $I_O(x)$, where O refers to an observable measured along the path and x is the starting position from which the line was found.
+We wish to rewrite the original integral $I$, such that an integral over these lines is equal to the original integral